What is the edge of a person’s life?

 I watch the larger world, and currently, modern societies are all abuzz within turmoil.
 We are within a major transition time for the human world.
 The current 417-year-old modern society (Based on the founding of the East India Company, the start of corporate power) is desperately trying to survive by becoming more dictatorial.
 New societies arise out to challenge this old social order.
 The next 50 years will be filled with turmoil between different social options.
 But keep in mind: All of this is drama.

 There is enough time and more than enough resources to solve our problems.
 Yet due to greed and the desire to hold power: war and terrible battles will follow the steps of many people ahead unless they choose to release such a path.
-You still have choices which help lead to more graceful options ahead.
+You still have choices that help lead to more graceful options ahead.
 You are not limited to the choices your society limits you towards.
 You can force options back and re-channel society itself.

 In such major transitional times, it’s all too easy to lose oneself.
 Don’t make a mistake to think you are destined only to fight or run.

-It doesn’t have to be like this nor do you have to lose power in these times ahead.
+It doesn’t have to be like this, nor do you have to lose power in these times ahead.

 Never Make Drama Your Edge

 Avoid allowing Drama nor Fighting to define your edge in life.
-This is important as outside conflict increases we are being pushed out from our edge more and more.
+This is important as outside conflict increases, we are being pushed out from our edge more and more.

-Just remember a trap when you lose your edge of life, is to create false drama or get caught up in other people’s drama to feel life again.
+Just remember a trap when you lose your edge of life, is to create false drama, or get caught up in other people’s drama to feel life again.
 This is a severe trap because drama isn’t required to live life.
 Drama takes energy away from living our lives.

-So if you encounter a drama queen, then you have met a person who has lost touch with their core essence and life.
+So if you encounter a drama queen, then you have met a person who has lost touch with their core-essence and life.
 A person who has replaced their edge with something outside of their own life will forever chase false drama.
 Over time, living a life of drama will undercut and destroy a person.